Arbint/UIWPerforce/AddBrandNewProject.md

 * Create a new workspace with the following confitureation:
 <img src="Assets/newWorkspaceForNewSubFolderSettings.png">

-If you want to add a new subfolder in the Global_Game_Jame_2025 Folder, you map it to your new workspace, with the name of the depot under the workspace name.
+For example, if you want to add a new subfolder in the Global_Game_Jame_2025 Deport, you map it to your new workspace, with the name of the depot under the workspace name.

 Also make sure you have ```Automatically get all revisions``` checked off.
-Click on ok, to creat it, once created, because we are not getting all revisions, your new workspace should all be empty:
+Click on ok to create the workspace, once created, because we are not getting all revisions, your new workspace should all be empty:

 <img src="Assets/noRevisionsMeansShouldBeEmpty.png">